-When I first began gardening, my husband met a woman through his job who was a seasoned gardener.
-She sent him home one day with Egyptian walking onions, which I hadn’t heard of.
+Story time.
+In my early gardening days, my husband met a woman through his job who was a seasoned gardener.
+She sent him home one day with Egyptian walking onions, which I had never heard of.

-Much to my surprise, these onions are perennials, and they grow upward until they fall over and plant a new seed next to them.
-You end up with a whole bunch of onions which are delicious and interesting to see grow.
+These onions are perennials.
+They grow upward until they fall over and plant a new seed next to them.
+Once you plant one, you'll end up with a whole bunch of onions which are delicious and interesting to see grow.

-Wild leeks are also known as ramps.
-They can be foraged for in wooded areas, or you can grow them in your garden.
+Wild leeks which also known as ramps can be foraged or grown in your garden.

 If you forage for them, be sure to look in highly wooded areas.
 They’ll only sprout for approximately a month during the spring.
 You can pick enough during this time (usually) to enjoy them raw or to pickle them for later use.

 Wild leeks can be grown as perennials in zones 3-9.

 We have a raspberry patch at our home, and I love it.
 Raspberries are easy to grow and will return with more vengeance with each passing year.

 Fun fact, don't plant raspberries near black walnut trees.
 We didn’t know this at first, and wondered why our raspberries suffered.
 After we cut the tree down, the raspberries thrived.
 Also, be sure to plant them where they will get plenty of sunlight.

 Raspberries can be grown as perennials in zones 6-9.

 We also have a blueberry patch at our home.
 It’s a wonderful addition to our raspberry patch, and they are tasty too.